apache/incubator-stormcrawler/external/solr/README.md

 * `solr.TYPE.url`: The URL of the Solr server including the name of the collection that you want to use.

-* `solr.TYPE.queue.size`: Number of items that the internal queue of the Solr client will hold.
-Tune this value depending on your available RAM, and number of threads.
-If no value is specified a value of 250 is used.

-* `solr.TYPE.threads`: The number of threads used by the `ConcurrentUpdateSolrClient` class to fetch items from the queue.
-If no value is specified a single thread will be used.

-* `solr.TYPE.commit.size`: The size of the batch of documents that will be added before a hard commit is issued to the Solr server.
-If this parameter is not specified a value of 250 is used.

 ## Additional configuration options

 #### MetricsConsumer